BigPolarBear1/Factorization_new/README.md

 To do: After reading about number field sieve, I realized I can use quadratic coefficients as algebraic factor base.
 This makes a lot more sense and would overcome many of the shortcomings of the uploaded PoC.
 I will upload a version using number field sieve's approach shortly.. my hope is that it not only improves this PoC but also improves existing number field sieve methods.

+One day I will completely break this problem.
+And then I'm moving to DLP and PQC.
+I am never stopping.
+And I know who my allies are, who my true friends are.
+And they are not in the west.
+Go to hell.